 Each year Sydney Boys High enters several teams, of four players each, in the NSW Junior Chess League’s Schools Competition.
-Teams compete at Junior, Intermediate or Senior level, depending on age.
+Teams compete at junior, intermediate or senior level, depending on age.
 We compete against schools in our local region on a round-robin basis and then progress to a state-wide knockout.
 High has produced several state-champion teams in recent years.
-Matches are played on Fridays after school in term two and the competition can extend into term three.
-Matches must start by 4.30pm and are played both at home and at other schools.
+Matches are played on Fridays after school in Term 2 and the competition can extend into Term 3.
+Matches must start by 4:30pm and are played both at High and at other schools.
 Games usually last about an hour.
-Clocks are optional.

 To support the full and active ensemble program, the school has a team of instrumental tutors teaching the boys one-to-one before and after school.
 The school carefully selects and monitors the tutors, and parents are actively encouraged to communicate regularly with the music tutors.
 Parents have the opportunity to meet the tutors at Music Recruitment Night and hear them perform at the Music Tutors Concert held in term three.The instruments that the school provides tutors for include: piccolo/flute, oboe, bassoon, clarinet, saxophone, trumpet, French horn, trombone, euphonium, tuba, percussion, guitar, violin, viola, cello and double bass.

 The jazz ensembles at the school are an extension of the concert band program.
-There is a full and active chamber music program with Woodwind Ensemble, Woodwind Quintet, String Quartet, Brass Quintet, Percussion and Guitar Ensembles.
-Regular performances include: the Winter Festival, Spring Spectacular, Tutors Twilight Concerts and Elective music class soirees.
-(Two per year).
-The students are rewarded for their musical efforts at the Annual Music Awards Dinner held in December for all boys and parents involved in the program
+There are three jazz bands, a String Quartet, and Guitar Ensembles.
+Regular performances include the Winter Festival, Spring Spectacular, Tutors Twilight Concerts and elective music class soirees (two per year).
+The students are recognised for their musical efforts at the Annual Music Awards Assembly held in December for all boys and parents involved in the program.

-The Sydney Boys High Chamber Choir is a balanced vocal group that caters for all voice types (S.A.T.B.).
-The music they sing provides a challenge, but is accessible for beginners and advanced singers.
+The Sydney Boys High Choir caters for all voice types.
+The music they learn and sing provides a challenge, but is accessible for beginners and advanced singers.
 Boys are encouraged to join the choir.
 The students involved in singing are coached by a highly qualified tutor.
 The choir performs at school musical evenings and at special occasions.
-Each year, the choir performs in the Choral Concerts at the Sydney Opera House as a part of their performance program.

 Dramatic and Musical Productions